Exobasidium vaccinii: Ecology

 E. vaccinii is dimorphic and can be grown in culture; in its non-pathogenic state in nature, it likely lives in a yeast-like form in the soil or on the plant similar to many of its smut relatives.
 In its biotrophic state, E. vaccinii gets its energy from its ericaceous host plants.
 Most species of native and cultivated rhododendron and azalea are considered susceptible, in addition to high and lowbush blueberry cultivars.
 E. vaccinii is distributed across the Northern Hemisphere, including most of eastern North America and western Europe, according to known studies.
-It has also been reported in parts of Asia and in Hawaii on an endemic Vaccinium.
+It has also been reported in parts of Asia on endemic Vaccinium.
+Endemic species previously reported to be infected with E. vaccinii in Hawaii has been discovered to be a different species, Exobasidium darwinii.

 Spores are produced on basidia on the outside of galls, typically in the late spring and early summer.
-Eventually, the mycelium present in the leaves colonizes the host’s rhizomes, where it becomes systemic; any new shoots growing from these rhizomes are often infected and fail to fruit or flower.
+Eventually, the mycelium present in the leaves colonizes the host's rhizomes, where it becomes systemic; any new shoots growing from these rhizomes are often infected and fail to fruit or flower.
 Systemically infected plants also often experience higher infection rates and gall loads.